2 FULL DAYS £125 including accommodation, food, ( harmonium hire + £10 ) and percussion workshops

 - learning the techniques of playing harmonium, keeping rhythm, focusing on our breath and divine inspiration as a way to release our most true and deeply connected voice.

-- understaning basic chord structures to enable us to learn to play 4 kirtan songs
+- understaning basic chord structures to enable us to learn to play 3 or 4 kirtan songs

 - practising to hold a steady beat whilst accompanying someone sharing a kirtan on harmonium